freetonik/Quantum-Computing-For-Software-Engineers/book.md

 Before we go into practical matters of building and operating a real quantum computer, let's simply assume one exists.
 How would it look like from the point of view of a programmer?
 What computing primitives would be offered?

-In classical computing there is a clear and simple model of logical gates: `AND`, `OR`, `XOR`, etc. All programming languages offer such operations, but the important part is that processors themselves offer those operations.
-One can build those gates physically with electric circuits or even large-scale objects like dominoes.
+In classical computing there is a clear and simple model of logical gates: `AND`, `OR`, `XOR`, etc. All programming languages support such operations, but the important part is that processors themselves support those operations.
+One can build those gates physically with electric circuits or even large-scale objects like dominoes[x].

 A very limited number of gates (called "basis gates") can be used to express all other gates, and the rest of computing.
-All the math necessary to build any software from "Hello, World" to operating systems can be decomposed to a small number of logic gates.
+The entirety of math necessary to build any software from "Hello, World" to whole operating systems can be decomposed to a small number of logic gates.
 For example, an adder of two binary numbers can be constructed with two `XOR` gates, two `AND` gates and an `OR` gate.

 ![](images/logic_gates.png)
 *Basic logic gates.
 Credits: gsnetwork.com*